Medically Reviewed by: Hussain Abdeh MPharm: 2211840

 The excessive amount of uric acid that is present in the body forms crystals, particularly in a number of joints throughout the body.
 The symptoms of gout that are caused as a result of this is the body’s natural response trying to prevent and fight against a gout attack.

-Gout can be extremely painful and can also lead to lasting damage to the surrounding tissue in the inflamed area.
-Gout is most common in men; however women can also be affected by this particularly after they have gone through the menopause.
+Gout can be extremely painful and can cause lasting damage to the surrounding tissue in the inflamed area.
+Gout is most common in men, although women can also be affected by it, particularly after they have gone through the menopause.

-Individuals that suffer from gout are also increasingly at risk of developing Hypertension, cardiovascular disease and obesity
+Individuals who suffer from gout are also at a greater risk of developing serious health problems like hypertension, cardiovascular disease, and obesity.

 This is the stage before experiencing a gout attack.
-At this stage there are usually no symptoms, however uric acid levels are high and are starting to crystalize in the joints.
+At this stage there are usually no symptoms, although uric acid levels are high and are starting to crystallise in the joints.
 The forming of the crystals is known as asymptomatic hyperuricemia.

-This stage is where the uric acid levels within the body have now crystalized and are moving around the joint.
-The gout attack may be triggered by an injury (stubbing your toe), elevated alcohol consumption, drugs or an underlying illness and infection.
+This stage is where the uric acid levels within the body have now crystallised and are moving around the joint.
+The gout attack may be triggered by an injury (such as stubbing your toe), elevated alcohol consumption, drugs or an underlying illness or infection.
 The attack will usually start at night and will progressively worsen over the next few hours.
-In some cases it can take around 10 days for the pain and discomfort to ease.
+In some cases, it can take around 10 days for the pain and discomfort to ease.

-This stage is what is used to describe the time in-between suffering gout attacks.
+This stage is the time in between gout attacks.

-For people that have a high uric acid level for a prolonged period of time (usually 10 years or more).
-The gout attacks will occur more frequently.
+For people who have a high uric acid level for a prolonged period of time (usually 10 years or more), the gout attacks will occur more frequently.

 What are the early signs and symptoms of gout?

-You should see a GP if you experience any of the signs and symptoms above.
+You should see a GP if you experience any of the symptoms listed above.

 Causes and triggers of gout

-The direct cause of gout is the accumulation of uric acid in the body which later develop into crystals, this then leads to severe pain and inflammation.
+The direct cause of gout is the accumulation of uric acid in the body, which later develops into crystals; this then leads to severe pain and inflammation.
 These crystals typically form when uric acid levels in the blood are high.

 There are other indirect causes and triggers, such as certain foods.
-That's because uric acid is produced when purines in the body are broken down.
-These natural purines are also found in meat and seafood, meaning that they could constitute triggers.
-Consumables such as beer and drinks containing fruit sugar are high in uric acid and could also bring on gout attacks in sufferers.
+This is because uric acid is produced when purines in the body are broken down.
+These natural purines are also found in meat and seafood, meaning that they could constitute as triggers.
+Beer and drinks containing fruit sugars are high in uric acid and could also bring on gout attacks.

 High uric acid levels can occur due to the kidneys not excreting enough uric acid, or the body producing too much.
-As a result if uric acid is not excreted from the body, this can cause needle like crystals to develop that can cause intense pain and sever inflammation of the joint and surrounding tissue.
+As a result, if uric acid is not excreted from the body, this can cause needle-like crystals to develop.
+This can result in intense pain and severe inflammation of the joint and surrounding tissue.

-There are several known risk factors which are understood to increase the chances of developing gout, due to high uric acid levels.
-These factors include;
+There are several known risk factors which can increase the chances of developing gout due to high uric acid levels.
+These factors include:

-- Being obese, which can lead to more uric acid production and make it harder for the kidneys to excrete uric acid
+- Obesity, which can lead to more uric acid production and make it harder for the kidneys to excrete uric acid

-- Diet and Lifestyle - alcohol in particular can interfere with the natural functionality of the kidneys which can affect the body’s ability to remove uric acid from the body
+- Diet and lifestyle – Alcohol can interfere with the kidneys’ natural function, which can affect the body’s ability to remove uric acid from the body

-- Age and Gender - Being a man between the ages of 30 and 50 or a women after the menopause
+- Age and gender – Gout is more common in men between the ages of 30 and 50 and postmenopausal women

-- Surgery and medical conditions like diabetes, kidney disease, heart disease, and high blood pressure which have not been treated.
+- Surgery and untreated medical conditions like diabetes, kidney disease, heart disease and high blood pressure

-- Suffer from a different form of arthritis such as Rheumatoid Arthritis or Psoriatic Arthritis
+- Suffering from a different form of arthritis such as rheumatoid arthritis or psoriatic arthritis

 How is gout diagnosed?